 Interest Deduction on student loan

 The interest on the student loan can be deducted on the federal income taxes.
 The deduction of interest rate can be done up to $2,500 per year.
 The tax deduction can able to lower the total income tax bill and deduction can be taken on based on the standard deduction or into the federal income tax return.
 The focus on the amount of interest is needed as it needs to be paid its not your student loan payments

 Go into shorter student loan repayment programs

 The shorter the duration term of your loan the faster you can pay it off where it should be 10 years or lesser than it.
 The longer term is those when you have around 10 years plus where it takes more time and the interest rate will also be more.

 Income-driven repayment plans might have lower monthly payments yet, interest still it collects on the loan balance.
 If you are not able to get student loan forgiveness then you need to repay your student loan before you get any forgiveness then you might look into it.

 Refinance of your student loan

-This multiple student loan lenders can offer a rate of interest as lower as 2.50% to 3.00% where it is considered the lowest one comparing to federal student loan and in private loan interest rate.
+These multiple student loan lenders can offer a rate of interest as lower as 2.50% to 3.00% where it is considered the lowest one comparing to federal student loans and in private loan interest rate.
 Among these student refinancing, you can get either fixed or variable rate and the term of the loans is from 5to 20 years.